eyereasoner/color/README.md

 # eye3

-The eye3 reasoner is doing forward, backward chaining and query answering.
+The eye3 reasoner is doing forward chaining, backward chaining and query answering.

 It participates in dialogues leading to necessary and sufficient answers, supported by proof steps, so that action can take place.

 It is using webized [ISO Prolog notation](https://en.wikipedia.org/wiki/Prolog#ISO_Prolog):